-The facilities are of high quality, in some cases exceptionally high, and fulfil the requirements of the programs, which meet the demands of the local industry.
+The facilities are of high quality and fulfil the requirements of the programs, which meet the demands of the local industry.

-The ratio of teachers to students is high and the teaching staff possess relevant academic credentials and professional experience.
-They are very well qualified.
-They are also highly motivated and show dedication to their work.
+The teaching staff features academic and professional experience and is very well qualified; they are also highly motivated and show dedication to their work.

-All the programs attract satisfactory numbers of students and have a good number of graduates.
+Most of the programs attract satisfactory numbers of students and have a good number of graduates.
+In some programs more practical aspects should be part of the courses.

-The average dropout rate is 26% which is reasonable.
-As in all other branches, it should however be considered how dropouts are measured.
-Most of them occur in the opening weeks of the program, in most cases because students are not fully conscious of the heavy teaching program combined with their daily work and other commitments.
+An issue to be considered is how dropouts are measured.
+Most of them occur in the very first weeks of the program, in most cases because students are not fully conscious of the heavy teaching program combined with their daily work.
 The resulting dropouts do not mirror the quality and benefits of the programs.
-The committee's suggestion is to consider the number of enrolled students after the third week (as a census point).
-In this way, a more realistic assessment of dropouts will be possible.
+The committee's suggestion is to consider the number of enrolled students only after the third week.
+In this way a more realistic assessment of dropouts will be possible.
+At the same time, it is recommended that detailed information on the workload is provided to candidates, so that they can better assess what is expected of them.